TheCoderJT/obs-auto-launch-backup-delete/README.md

 If your using the 32bit client you will need to change **obs64.exe** to **obs32.exe**.
 If your using the 64 bit client you won't need to change this value.

 <code>
-;Make sure to change the obs64.exe to w.e binary you guys are running it either obs32.exe or obs64.exe Run, *RunAs obs64.exe, %obsPath%
+Run, *RunAs obs64.exe, %obsPath%
 </code>